 The City’s largest park gifted to the City by the Closson Family, Ely Field is located at the base of Music Mountain, and spans from Jefferson Street to the Lambertville Public School.
 The park consists of two baseball fields, an 80-yard football field, meeting pavilion, playground, basketball court, and also houses the Lambertville Public School’s Learning Garden.
 Ely Field is home to the Lambertville Ramblers youth football team, and provides fields for the Lambertville-West Amwell Youth Baseball & Softball Association.

-One of the City’s most-cherished parks, Cavallo Park is home to the largest playground space in Lambertville, as well as a newly build pavilion with an outdoor fireplace.
-The park was refurbished through loans and grant funding provided by the State of New Jersey Green Acres and by Geoffrey Cook, cofounder of myYearbook.
+One of the City’s most-cherished parks, Cavallo Park is home to the largest playground space in Lambertville, as well as a newly built pavilion with an outdoor fireplace.
+The park was refurbished through loans and grant funding provided by the State of New Jersey Green Acres and by Geoffrey Cook, NJ resident and CEO of Noom.
 The park was rededicated in 2016.
-Cavallo Park is located at the intersection of Mouth Hope and South Union Streets.
+Cavallo Park is located at the intersection of Mout Hope Street and South Union Streets, and offers a small parking lot for use by park visitors.

 Read all about it at Playground Bustles Again, by Sallie Graziano for NJ.Com.